zubayr-ahmad/zubayr-ahmad/README.md

 - 👋 Hi, I’m Muhammad Zubair (@zubayr-ahmad)
 - 👀 I’m interested in Data Science
+- I have learnded basics and OOP in Python language.
-- I have covered all the fundamentals of Python.
+- I have also completed Probability and Statistics course.
-- 🌱 I’m currently learning Python, Probability and Statistics
+- 🌱 I’m currently learning Data Structures and Algorithms, and Data Base Systems.
 - 💞️ Email: zubayrahmad0308@gmal.com

 <!---